Chapter, Student, Advisor and Alumni awards

 - Completion of a nomination form does not guarantee an award

-- Winners will be notified beforehand, and announced formally at the Active Minds Mental Health on Campus Conference on November 15, 2013 in Washington, DC
+- Winners will be notified beforehand, and announced formally at the Active Minds Mental Health on Campus Conference on November 14, 2014 in College Park, MD.

 - To receive an award, nominees or their chapter representatives must be present at the conference